- Go 75.3%

 Installation

-Just download the latest .so file for your architecture from the package registry or build it yourself with make build (required Go and Docker).
-This uses Gotify's build tools to build against the latest version.
+Select the latest version from the package registry and download the latest .so file for your architecture.
+Alternatively build it yourself with make build (required Go and Docker).
+This uses Gotify's build tools to build against the latest version of Gotify, but it can be adjusted to use a specific tag or commit.
 The .so files are compiled to build/gotify-webhooks*.so.

 Then simply move the .so file to the Gotify plugin directory and restart Gotify.